Jason deCaires Taylor: Career

 The second artwork installation in 2021 was the Museum of Underwater Sculpture Ayia Napa (MUSAN) situated within a Marine Protected Area (MPA) off the coast of Ayia Napa, Cyprus to aid in the development of biodiversity in the area.
 The museum is a joint collaboration between the Department of Fisheries and Marine Research, the Ayia Napa municipality and the Ministry of Tourism.
 As the ambassador for the Ayia Napa MPA, the museum is a space for education, preservation and conservation.
 MUSAN's metaphorical entrance is marked by two figurative land sculptures – Irineos and Calypso – who are the children pledging to help protect the sea.
 Once submerged, visitors can view the remaining 93 artworks, which are situated 8 – 10 metres below the water's surface in a ravine of sand located in between natural rock formations.

 Eight hybrid sculptures collectively titled The Ocean Sentinels were added to John Brewer Reef in 2023 as the third sculpture installation for Museum of Underwater Art, Australia to increase climate change awareness, support eco-tourism, and provide homage to the marine conservation techniques practiced by the indigenous population.

 In 2024, Taylor contributed 27 new sculptures to the expansion of his first major underwater installation, the Molinere Underwater Sculpture Park.
 The new series, Coral Carnival, was successfully opened in October 2024.
 Following on from the expansion project, the government of Grenada commissioned a new underwater museum for the coast of Carriacou.
 The installation, A World Adrift, was delayed by Hurricane Beryl, which caused total devastation to Carriacou and Petite Martinique.
 In October 2024, the underwater museum was officially installed and opened.

-On the 14th of October 2025, Jason deCaires Taylor installed Ocean Gaia off the coast of Tokunoshima, Japan.
+Ocean Gaia was installed by Taylor off the coast of Tokunoshima, Japan in 2025.
 The 45 ton monumental sculpture spans 5.5 metres in diameter and features a serene large-scale portrait of the renowned Japanese model Kiko Mizuhara.
 It is the first underwater sculpture ever installed in Japan.

+As part of his Siren Series, Taylor created The Solomon Siren in 2026, which was placed on Kale Island, land that has been reclaimed by the ocean as a result of rising sea levels.
+This tidal artwork highlights current and predicted sea levels on the figurative sculptural element, which is modelled after Gladys Habu Bartlett, a local climate activist.